Graduate Student Resources

 Students that want to make changes to their registration after Add/Drop Week will need to file a Graduate Petition.
 Students can use the petition to add or drop classes, as well as change the number of credit hours they are registered for in a course.
 Please note that if you need to be reinstated to a course for non-payment of tuition, you will need to contact the Cashier's Office directly.

 Students will need to complete the petition form with their course and degree information, along with a justification statement for their request.
 The student must obtain signatures from the instructors of courses they are trying to add and/or drop and the Department Chair of the course(s) in question.
 Once the Department Chair has signed, the Graduate Petition must be submitted to the Graduate Support Office for the college's approval and signature.
-After the Graduate Support Office has processed the petition, it will be forwarded on to either the Registrar's Office or the Office of Graduate Studies as applicable for processing.
-Students should check their OASIS account for updates on the status of their petition; if the petition is approved, they should automatically be added to or removed from the course.
-GSO does not typically notify students if their petition was approved; please check OASIS directly!
+The Graduate Support Office team will review the petition and forward it to the Office of Graduate Studies and/or the Registrar's Office for processing.
+Students should check their Student Self-Service account (and their Canvas registration) for updates on the status of their petition; if the petition is approved, they should automatically be added to or removed from the course.
+GSO does not typically notify students if their petition was approved; please check Student Self-Service directly!

 If you need to change your course registration after Add/Drop Week, you must file a petition as soon as possible, but no later than by the end of the tenth week of classes.
 You will not be able to join or withdraw from individual courses after the ten-week deadline!
 After the semester deadline, students can only file a petition if they need to withdraw from all classes in that semester.